JackLite/MFPrototypes/README.md

 You can assign any values like the usual MonoBehaviour component including links to GameObjects and ScriptableObjects.

-After it you can several options:
+After you have several options:

 ```csharp
 [SerializeField]